Supplements & Ingredients

 Can megadosing ascorbic acid cure the common cold?

-Megadosing ascorbic acid won’t cure the common cold, but it can shorten its duration and reduce symptoms in some people.
-For prevention, consistent daily intake works better than taking high doses after symptoms start.
+Megadosing ascorbic acid won’t cure the common cold, but it can shorten its duration and reduce symptoms in many people.
+For prevention, consistent daily intake works far better than taking high doses after symptoms start.

 How long does vitamin C stay in your system?